No robots since 1997

 ‘In Search of the Missing Eyelash’ by Karen McLeod

 Karen’s debut novel ‘In Search of the Missing Eyelash’ was originally published by Jonathan Cape, won the Betty Trask Award and was shortlisted for the Best First Novel Award.
 Since then she has been widely published in the milieus of fiction and non-fiction.
-Her memoir, ‘Lifting Off’ about flying as cabin crew and flailing will be published in 2024 by Muswell Press when they will also bring out a new edition of ‘In Search of the Missing Eyelash’.
+Her memoir, ‘Lifting Off’ about flying as cabin crew and flailing will be published in June 2024 by Muswell Press when they will also bring out a new edition of ‘In Search of the Missing Eyelash’.
+Both will be available at Bookseller Crow soon.

 Before you go